emilianoyoung/ai/_posts/2020-01-02-ambarella-enables-artificial-intelligence-on-a-wide-range-of-connected-cameras-using-amazon-sagemaker-neo.md

 ---
 category: news
 title: "Ambarella Enables Artificial Intelligence on a Wide Range of Connected Cameras Using Amazon SageMaker Neo"
 excerpt: "They can choose CV25, CV22, or CV2 as the compilation target.
 Amazon SageMaker Neo compiles the trained model into an executable that is optimized for Ambarella's CVflow neural network accelerator.
-The compiler applies a series of optimizations that can make the model run up to 2x faster on the Ambarella SoC.
-Customers can download the compiled ..."
+The compiler applies a series of optimizations that can ..."
 publishedDateTime: 2020-01-02T10:06:00Z
 sourceUrl: https://www.tmcnet.com/usubmit/-ambarella-enables-artificial-intelligence-a-wide-range-connected-/2020/01/02/9075180.htm
 type: article